telerik/reporting-docs/designing-reports/connecting-to-data/data-source-components/sqldatasource-component/how-to-connect-to-a-sql-database.md

 1. Click __Build New Data Connection__  to add the connection string to the SQL database:

-    >tip The  __Data provider__  drop-down lists the installed and registered on the machine .NET data providers.
+    >The  __Data provider__  drop-down lists the installed and registered on the machine .NET data providers.
 The .NET data provider determines the syntax of connection string, the syntax of SQL query,                 and what ADO.NET classes will be used by the SqlDataSource component to create a connection and to execute the SQL command.
 The .NET data provider must be considered with the type of the SQL database you intend to use.

    1. Open the __Data provider__  drop-down and select the .NET data provider suitable for the target SQL database.